williamang171/recipes-finder-backend/README.md

 ## Environment Setup

-Create a new `.env` file from `.env.sample` in the `app`, then refer to the following table on setting the the environment variables
+Create a new `.env` file from `.env.sample` in the `app`, then refer to the following table on how to setup the environment variables

 ## Environment Variables